-The tour commences at 1.30pm in the foyer of the Four Seasons Hotel Baku.
-Please meet your tour leaders, Davit Naskidashvili and Ali Oveissi, and fellow travellers.
+Meeting Point: The tour commences at 1.30pm in the foyer of the Four Seasons Hotel Baku.

 We shall then proceed immediately to the hotel restaurant for a light lunch.
 In the afternoon we begin with a short introductory meeting and then board our coach and travel north of the city to view the extraordinary fluid shell-like Heydar Aliyev Center by the Islamic world's foremost contemporary architect, Zaha Hadid.
 In the evening we regather for an introductory lecture before dining together at our hotel.
 (Overnight Baku) LD

-Day 2: Wednesday 31 August, Baku
+Day 2: Wednesday 30 August, Baku

-- Coach Orientation Tour including view of Baku city from Martyrs' Lane & view of Flame Towers - Baku's UNESCO-listed Old City including the Palace of the Shirvanshahs, Maiden Tower & Multani Caravanserai - Azerbaijan National Museum of Art - Welcome Dinner
+- Coach Orientation Tour including view of Baku city from Martyrs' Lane & view of Flame Towers - Baku's UNESCO-listed Old City including the Palace of the Shirvanshahs, Maiden Tower & Multani

+Caravanserai

+- Azerbaijan National Museum of Art - Welcome Dinner